jimblandy/context-switch/README.md

 - In `async-brigade`, each task does one `recvfrom` and one `write`, neither of which block, and then one more `recvfrom`, which returns `EAGAIN` and suspends the task.
-Then control returns to the executor, which calls `epoll` to see which task to wake up next.
+Then control returns to the executor.
+The reactor thread calls `epoll` to see which pipes are readable, and tells the executor that task to run next.
 All this takes 3.6µs.

+- In `one-thread-brigade`, we build the pipes but just have a single thread loop through them all and do the reads and writes.
+This gives us a baseline cost for the I/O operations themselves, which we can subtract off from the times in the other two programs, in hopes that the remainder reflects the cost of the context switches alone.

 The `async-brigade` performance isn't affected much if we switch from Tokio's default multi-thread executor to a single-threaded executor, so it's not